oracle/node-oracledb/doc/api.md

 `n` = `0` | Always checks for connection aliveness
 `n` > `0` | Checks aliveness if the connection has been idle in the pool (not "checked out" to the application by `getConnection()`) for at least `n` seconds

-A ping has the cost of a round-trip to the database so always pinging after each `getConnection()` is not recommended for most applications.
+A ping has the cost of a [round-trip][124] to the database so always pinging after each `getConnection()` is not recommended for most applications.

 When `getConnection()` is called to return a pooled connection, and